 For certain there are many designs and brands of gas leaf blowers.
 Therefore choosing the best gas leaf blower for your money can be a real challenge.
-When shopping for the best gas leaf blower you would wish to have the garden tool that’s efficient, reliable, cleans your garden faster and easy to carry
+When shopping for the best gas leaf blower you would wish to have a garden tool that’s efficient, reliable, cleans your garden faster, and easy to carry

 To make the best choice and secure the garden tool that gives you a bargain for your money, consider the following factors;

 Do you want the tool that will clear up leaves from a small patio?
 Or are you looking for a higher capacity gas leaf blower that will quickly tidy up a large garden in few minutes?
 Generally, higher CFM and MPH mean more power.